nfrederick023/mercari-watches/README.md

 1. Navigate to the Swagger.
 2. Use `/createWatch` to add an email to `watches.json`.
 3. Use `/addKeywordToWatch` or `/setKeywordsOfWatch` to add search keywords to the email.
-4. Mercari Watches will now "watch" for new items, for that email, and all its search keywords.
+4. Mercari Watches will now "watch" those keywords for new items.
 5. Use `/subscribe` to recieve all browser notifications for the email.
 6. Once a new item is found, the email will recieve a message with links to the item and a browser notification will sent be sent to whomever is subscribed.
-7. Use `/removeWatch` to remove an email from `watches.json`.
+7. Use `/removeWatch` to remove an email from `watches.json` or `/removeKeywordFromWatch` to remove a search keyword.

 ## A Note on API Rate Limiting

 While Mercari has loose API Rate limiting restrictions, there still exists measures to temporarily block all requests from an IP if too many are made in a short period of time.
 To prevent this from happening, adjust your configuration accordingly.
-If you're unsure, use the default values of 90000 for `requestFrequencyMS` and 1000 for `requestDelayMS`.
+If you're unsure which settings to use or how to configure them, use 90000 for `requestFrequencyMS` and 1000 for `requestDelayMS`.
 This will provide a long enough delay between bursts of requests to stop Mercari's API Rate limiting from kicking in.

 ## Development